Tropical Weierstrass points and Weierstrass weights: Tropical versus algebraic Weierstrass loci

 \subsection{Weierstrass divisor of a combinatorial limit linear series}

-Let $M \subset \Rat(D)$ be a combinatorial limit linear series on an augmented metric graph $(\Gamma, \g)$ and let $G$ be a model for $\Gamma$ compatible with $M$ whose vertex set contains the support of $D$ and $\g$.
-Since $M \subset \Rat(D)$ is a closed sub-semimodule, we can naturally apply the machinery of Section~\ref{sec:weierstrass_locus_generalized_setup}.
+Let $D$ be a divisor on an augmented metric graph $(\Gamma, \g)$ and $M \subseteq \Rat(D)$ a closed sub-semimodule that verifies $(\star)$.
+Since $M \subseteq \Rat(D)$ is closed, we can apply the machinery of Section~\ref{sec:weierstrass_locus_generalized_setup}.
 This point of view on Weierstrass loci however results in a loss in information provided by the slopes of $M$, unless the Weierstrass locus is finite.

-We explain in this section that there is a refined definition of the Weierstrass divisor relying on the knowledge of the slopes along edges of $G$ prescribed by $M$.
-It is inspired from the formula given by \cite[Theorem~1.5]{amini2014equidistribution}, with the slopes coming from geometry being combinatorially retrieved from $M$.
-We then provide a comparison of this definition with that of Section~\ref{sec:weierstrass_locus_generalized_setup}.
+The following definition relies on the knowledge of the slopes along edges of $G$ prescribed by $M$.

-\begin{defi} Suppose $D$ is a divisor of degree $d$ and $M$ is a closed sub-semimodule in $\Rat(D)$ such that $M$ is a combinatorial limit linear series, in the sense of ($\star$).
+\begin{defi} Suppose $D$ is a divisor of degree $d$ and $M$ is a closed sub-semimodule in $\Rat(D)$ such that $M$ verifies ($\star$).
 The {\em clls Weierstrass divisor} of $(M, D)$ is the divisor $W^\alg(M, D, \g)$ defined as

-where the clls Weierstrass weight $\mu^\alg_\W(x)$ of $x$ is defined by
+where \emph{the clls Weierstrass weight} $\mu^\alg_\W(x)$ of $x$ is defined by

 We write $W^\alg(M, D, \g)$ simply as $W^\alg(M, \g)$, the {\em clls Weierstrass divisor} of $M$, if $D$ is understood from the context.
 If the genus function is trivial, $\g = 0$, then we abbreviate $W^\alg(M, \g)$ to $W^\alg(M)$. \end{defi}